Flood and Water Management Act 2010

-The Flood and Water Management Act 2010 (c.29) is a UK Act of Parliament relating to the management of the risk concerning flooding and coastal erosion.
+The Flood and Water Management Act 2010 (c.29) is an Act of the Parliament of the United Kingdom relating to the management of the risk concerning flooding and coastal erosion.
 The Act aims to reduce the flood risk associated with extreme weather, compounded by climate change.
 It created the role of Lead Local Flood Authority, which is the local government authority responsible for managing flood risk in the local government area.
 The Act gave new powers to local authorities, the Environment Agency, The Welsh Ministers and water companies.

-The Act relates almost entirely to England and Wales, with the exception of Section 46 'Abolition of Fisheries Committee (Scotland)', which relates to Scotland, and Sections 48 'Subordinate legislation' and 49 'Technical provision' which relate to England, Wales and Scotland.
+The Act relates almost entirely to England and Wales, with the exception of Section 46, 'Abolition of Fisheries Committee (Scotland)', which relates to Scotland, and Sections 48 'Subordinate legislation' and 49 'Technical provision' which relate to England, Wales and Scotland.
 Parts of the Act apply differently in England and Wales.
 Schedule 3 of the Act has been implemented in Wales, but not in England.

-The Flood and Water Management Act was preceded by The Pitt Review of 2007.
+The Flood and Water Management Act was preceded by the Pitt Review of 2007.
 Led by Sir Michael Pitt, the Pitt Review was a high-profile independent review of the lessons to be learned from the floods of 2007.
 The report put forward a number of recommendations, including the need for a "wider brief for the Environment Agency" and for local councils to be given powers and responsibilities to "protect communities through robust building and planning controls".
 The implementation of the Flood and Water Management Act was one of a number of actions taken by parliament as a result of the Pitt Review.